 Not all customers receive support in the same manner, and many prefer to interact with customer service representatives over chat and email.
 While many of the same basic rules apply, here are some specifics to keep in mind for these mediums:

-- Capitalization: If you've ever been on the receiving end of an email or text message that's written in all caps, you know just how jarring it can be.
-Using all caps can make it seem as though you are shouting to your audience, and there's no good reason to use all caps unless you are referring to an abbreviation or the name of something in particular.
+- Capitalization: Using all caps can make it seem as though you are shouting to your audience, and there's no good reason to use all caps unless you are referring to an abbreviation or the name of something in particular.

 It's important to use the right tone over phone calls as well.
 Although there are many overlapping tips similar to what we've discussed thus far, it's important to cover calls as they're a huge part of the vast majority of customer service inquiries.
 Even though more and more companies are offering chat features, there's something to be said about having a whole conversation over the phone with a customer.